 Back when I was a massage therapist I found myself struggling in the same way so many other small biz folks struggle: in finding and retaining clients that were a good fit for my business.
 Sure, I had a fair number of people calling me to book in, and I had a reasonable income.
 Some of my clients were great people and very reliable, always rebooking and paying their bills on time.
 Sounds like a formula for building a solid business, right?

-But here’s the thing: The reality is, word-of-mouth is a fantastic way to get new clients, but if you aren’t actively working on ways to increase the number of referrals you get, eventually they are going to dry up.
+Here’s the thing: Word-of-mouth is a fantastic way to get new clients, but if you aren’t actively working on ways to increase the number of referrals you get, eventually they are going to dry up.
 And with my website, flyers and business cards, I wasn’t showing at all how I was different from the other massage therapists in the area.
-What made me unique, why should someone book with me?
-So even though referrals from existing clients were very helpful, I wasn’t doing myself any favours in my advertising, because even those referrals weren’t sure if I was going to be a good fit for them.
-And the people who just found me on Google?
-My website made me look like every other massage therapist in the city.
+Honestly, my website might have had a different visual design, but the content was pretty much the same as everyone else’s.

-I’d always loved working with different people because it’s fun to meet folks from all walks of life.
+Now, I’d always loved working with different people because it’s fun to meet folks from all walks of life.
 But I also had a strong interest in working with woman and children, especially pregnant women and infant massage.
 I’d even taken post-graduate courses in those areas.
-But how was I going to advertise in order to get those clients?
+So I wondered, how was I going to advertise in order to get those clients?
 I only had a handful of pregnancy clients in my practice (so not a lot of natural referral sources) and searches on Google for local pregnancy massage therapists had my website several pages in.

 One evening as I was trying to piece together something for my existing, generic massage website it dawned on me that I could do something better: I could create an entire website dedicated to pregnancy and infant massage and market my services that way.
-Ding!